raul23/learning-german/README.rst

 ======
 README
 ======
-I am compiling a list of the resources I found useful while I am learning German.
+I am compiling a list of the resources I found useful while learning German.
 Also I am saving in ``grammar.rst`` and ``vocabulary.rst`` the most important grammar rules and words I must remember.

 Resources